 In the midst of all the hustle and bustle of your exam prep, be sure to squeeze in some time to relax as you cannot afford to burn out before your month-long SPM exam.
-So take the time in between studying to listen to some music to unwind or have coffee with a friend over the weekend.
+So take the time to listen to some music to unwind or have coffee with a friend over the weekend.

 Keep in mind that stress can make you susceptible to illness, which makes it important for you to get sufficient rest.
-As exam fever heats up, the last thing you want is to be plagued by a pesky flu.
+As exam fever heats up, the last thing you want is to be plagued by the pesky flu.
 Don’t forget to get enough sleep too — you’ve got a long fight ahead of you and you don’t want to arrive at the battleground sleep-deprived.

 So, remember, the trick to acing an important exam is to start early and study consistently.
 It involves a lot of hard work and determination, but we can assure you that your future self will thank you!
+All the best!